nickleach/Node/README.md

 # Node
 First server built with Node

-Server counts page views and stores them to a database.
+Counts page views and stores them to a database.

 Also first time experimenting with Jade.